dcravens/259-data-transformations/README.md

 # 259-data-transformations
 Introduction to data transformations using dplyr

-This project contains R code with an accompanying presentation.
-The presentation is contained in the "docs" folder.
-The other documents and folders contain standalone code for students to use on their own.
+This project contains R code with an accompanying tutorial.

-To view the presentation, visit: TBD